TIBCOSoftware/flogo/happyhour/060718/README.md

 ## Agenda
 - Wait, where is the beer?
 What are we doing here?
-  * What has the Flogo OSS team been up to?
+  * What has the Flogo contributors been up to?
 - Open Design
   * Golang API
   * Streaming Action